adam-blanchard/gravity-assist-game/project.md

 - [x] Refactor CelestialGrid to be fixed in game space instead of rendered on the screen
 - [x] Add back relative speed indicator
 - [x] Take-off/landing system
+- [x] Add relative orbit instead of absolute - all bodies are flying through space so the orbit line of a ship around the planet is lost